 Academic Standards and Policies, including establishment and oversight of curricula: The School has the same level of autonomy and authority over academic standards and policies and curriculum oversight as do all twenty-four colleges and schools.
 CUNY and each of its constituent institutions have well-established academic standards and policies that were developed in accordance with applicable governance plans and bylaws.
-The Board of Trustee's bylaws specify that faculty are responsible for the formulation of policies relating to such academic matters as: student admission and retention; student attendance, including leaves of absence; curriculum; awarding of college credit; and granting of degrees.
-The steps involved in curriculum development and modification are summarized below and also depicted in Figure 1.5.a.1.
+The Board of Trustee's bylaws specify that faculty are responsible for the formulation of policies relating to such academic matters as: student admission and retention; student attendance, including leaves of absence; curriculum; awarding of college credit; and granting of degrees.21 The steps involved in curriculum development and modification are summarized below and also depicted in Figure 1.5.a.1.
 Faculty from within a particular department seeking to initiate or change curriculum draft a proposal(s).
 Proposals are evaluated by the School's Curriculum Committee and the School's faculty-wide committee, the Faculty-Student Council, for need, pedagogical integrity, coherence, feasibility, resource implications, and conformance or duplication with the existing curriculum and mission.
 The Associate Dean for Academic and Faculty Affairs reviews curriculum proposals as members of these governing bodies do.
-Once a curriculum proposal has been approved by the CUNY Graduate School of Public Health and Health Policy, it is transmitted to the Board of Trustees for
+Once a curriculum proposal has been approved by the CUNY Graduate School of Public Health and Health Policy, it is transmitted to the Board of Trustees for approval.
+New degrees and significant changes in programs also require prior approval by the New York State Education Department.
+Once curricula are approved, department chairs are responsible for implementation and monitoring.

-21 CUNY Board of Trustees Bylaws, Article VII, Section 8.5 Duties of Faculty, http://policy.cuny.edu/bylaws/article_viii/text/#Navigation_Location
+21 CUNY Board of Trustees Bylaws, Article VII, Section 8.5 Duties of Faculty, http://policy.cuny.edu/bylaws/article_viii/text/#Navigation_Location.

-1 approval.
-New degrees and significant changes in programs also require prior approval by the New York 2 State Education Department.
-Once curricula are approved, department chairs are responsible for 3 implementation and monitoring.
-4 5 1.3.d.
-Identification of any of the above processes that are different for the school of public health 6 than for other professional schools, with an explanation.
-7 8 Not applicable.
-9
+1.3.d.
+Identification of any of the above processes that are different for the school of public health than for other professional schools, with an explanation.